JuanCubillos06/TaskManager/todo-list/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Tecnical Decision

+File and Component Structure
+To achieve a clear architecture, the project was divided into individual components and organized into modules, leaving the main files properly structured.
+Maintaining a modular separation allows each component to handle a specific functionality.

+Typing with TypeScript
+To prevent errors and improve autocomplete, I defined all types in their respective components, as in the example of Task, where it is imported.
+This results in coherent code, ensuring that the properties of tasks are always as expected.

 ## Learn More